-Public Transit The Metro Area Transit (MATBUS) system has added routes, increased frequency, and extended hours on evening routes to accommodate rider needs.
+Public Transit.
+The Metro Area Transit (MATBUS) system has added routes, increased frequency, and extended hours on evening routes to accommodate rider needs.
 Ongoing marketing efforts (i.e., television, radio, billboard, newspapers, and website), are made to increase awareness of the service.
 MATBUS added two new Moorhead/Dilworth routes in 2014.
 One route increased access to southeast Moorhead where development efforts are ongoing.
 This new route opened up more employment opportunities, particularly for people who rely on public transit.
+Public transportation via MATBUS was provided at no cost during a significant portion of the pandemic.